Published on January 9th, 2019 | by Ruben0

 Sibarita Oloroso VORS (Osborne)

 The soleras of these wines are some of the oldest in the whole sherry region: Capuchino was started in 1790 and Sibarita in 1792.
 Actually Capuchino originated at Agustin Blazquez (of Carta Blanca fame) and Sibarita was laid down by the legendary Haurie e Sobrinos.
-Sibarita was taken over by Domecq in 1822 and then sold to Osborne in 2005 when the new owner Pernod Ricard sold off what was not of interest to them.
+Sibarita was taken over by Domecq in 1822 and both soleras were sold to Osborne in 2008 when the new owner Pernod Ricard sold off what was not of interest to them.

 First of all, the two oldest bottles state añada 1792 or vintage 1792.
 A bit misleading and nowadays this would be forbidden by the Consejo Regulador as vintage sherry is a strictly regulated concept which only involves wine of one single harvest matured in a sealed barrel.
 In this case they simply meant the solera system was started in 1792.
-It was not uncommon in the 1960s to put it like that.
-Unfortunately it is still confusing a lot of wine collectors, thinking they are actually buying an 18th century wine and paying hundreds of euros.
-Auction houses are not doing enough to make this clear and are artificially increasing the prices (and their commissions), but that’s a different story.
+Until the 1970s it was not uncommon to put it like that.
+Unfortunately it is still confusing a lot of wine collectors, thinking they are buying an 18th century wine and paying hundreds of euros.
+Auction houses are often not doing enough to axplain how a solera works and are artificially increasing the prices (and their commissions), but that’s a different story.

 Amontillado, Palo Cortado or Oloroso?
 Ultimately it’s up to the cellarmaster to decide.
 The boundaries become vague after so many years.